leanprover/theorem_proving_in_lean4/type_classes.md

 # end Hidden
 ```

-BUGBUG: without reading inductive types I have no idea how to read this.
-After reading inductive types I still have no idea how to read this...
+Adding `class` to an `inductive` type turns it into a type class that
+can participate in *type class resolution*.

 Logically speaking, having an element ``t : Decidable p`` is stronger
-than having an element ``t : p ∨ ¬p``; it enables us to define values
+than having an element ``t : p ∨ ¬p``.
+This is because in Lean `p ∨
+¬p` not only means `p` is either true or false but also that for any
+`p` we can construct evidence that it is either true or false which is
+not the case in a general purpose programming language where `p` can
+be any expression.
+So ``t : Decidable p`` is stronger which means
+that it has more guarantees (and thus possibilities).
+A Decidable
+instance for a specific `p` is in this sense stronger than the axiom of
+the excluded middle that for `∀ p : p ∨ ¬p`.
+This is because due to the
+pattern matching on Decidable we can actually write functions that do
+different things based on whether its `p` or `¬p` that is true.

-of an arbitrary type depending on the truth value of ``p``.
-For
+`Decidable p` enables us to define values of an arbitrary type
+depending on the truth value of ``p``.
+For example, for the expression
-example, for the expression ``if p then a else b`` to make sense, we
+``if p then a else b`` to make sense, we need to know that ``p`` is
-need to know that ``p`` is decidable.
-That expression is syntactic
+decidable.
+That expression is syntactic sugar for ``ite p a b``, where
-sugar for ``ite p a b``, where ``ite`` is defined as follows:
+``ite`` is defined as follows:

-BUGBUG: no idea what that first sentence means.
-How could anything be
-stronger than ``t : p ∨ ¬p`` which is provably true?
-What does stronger
-even mean?

 ```lean
 # namespace Hidden